sanjeevabora/COVID19-StageIII-Tracker/README.md

 1. I do not have any symptoms/I have symptoms with travel history/I have symptoms without travel history

 III> System to validate the vulnerability of the user based on profile and suggest
+1. Users get alaerted based on touchpoints about vulnerabilities
+2. Users can always update their COVID19 profile

 IV> Continuous background sensing to nearby touchpoints of the users around
 1. Touchpoints are validated based on Immediate/Near/Far regions of the other users around
 2. Alert and warn the user based on touchpoints and the profile of the touchpoints
 3. User can be asked to wash hands/see doctor/self quarantine etc
+4. Users to update their COVID19 profile with the current status(A easy UX as this is the cruitial step)

 V> Ability to trace and identify potential threats based on their profile and travel history(Google Maps data of last 14 days)
 1. Alert users with valid info